Police say 12-year-old girl was abducted by armed grandmother

 No injuries were reported.
 Authorities didn't reveal why the girl was at the facility.

 Miller, 66, was armed with a revolver, authorities said.
-The 2019 Toyota Sienna minivan she was driving has been recovered, Louisiana State Police said.
+The 2019 Toyota Sienna minivan she was driving was recovered earlier, Louisiana State Police said.

-The suspect, last seen in a purple shirt and black pants, and the 4-foot, 7-inch girl, who was wearing a white hospital gown, remained at large Saturday.

 The girl was the subject of a statewide "child endangerment alert," authorities said.